 The name “shingles” comes from the Latin word for "girdle," and refers to how the shingles rash often forms a girdle or belt, usually on one side of the torso.
 Shingles can also erupt on your:

-An estimated 1 million people in the United States have shingles every year.
-About 1 out of every 3 people in the United States will get shingles in their lifetime, and 68 percent of these cases occur in people 50 years and older.
-People who live to be 85 years old have a 50 percent chance of developing shingles.
+An estimated people in the United States have shingles every year.
+About people in the United States will get shingles in their lifetime, and 68 percent of these cases occur in people 50 years and older.
+People who live to be 85 years old have a chance of developing shingles.